pivettamarcos/courses/data_engineering/01 - databricks_certified_associate_developer_spark_2022/README.md

 - How to setup DataBricks on Microsoft Azure
 - Databricks extension for VS code for running code on the cluster
 - Databricks-connect
+    - Doesn't allow the use of .rrd and dbutils
 - Databricks connection with github (also sparse mode)
 - The Databricks CLI and important commands to interact with DBFS.
-It will be used to quickly set up the data for practice.
-- In-Depth Data Frame APIs using Pyspark that are relevant for the exam.
+- In-Depth Data Frame APIs using Pyspark
 - All Important and Commonly used Data Frame APIs for selecting, renaming, and manipulating columns leveraging Pyspark
 - Pyspark Data Frame APIs for filtering, dropping, sorting, and aggregating rows
 - Pyspark Data Frame APIs for joining, reading, writing, and partitioning DataFrames
 - Working with UDFs using Pyspark and Spark SQL Functions
-- Apache Spark Architectural Concepts which are very important for the exam
+- Apache Spark Architectural Concepts
-- Adaptive Query Execution which been introduced in recent times.
+- Adaptive Query Execution
-- Tips and Key Strategies to ROCK the exam

-Community editions doesnt allow:
+Databricks Community editions doesnt allow:
 - Integration with github
 - databricks-connect